pyeventsourcing/eventsourcing/docs/topics/process.rst

 The code below uses the library's ``Multiprocess`` class to run the ``system``.
-By default, it starts one operating system process for each process application in the system, which in this example will give three child operating system processes.
+By default, it starts one operating system process for each process application in the system, which in this example will give four child operating system processes.

 .. code:: python

     from eventsourcing.application.multiprocess import Multiprocess

 The operating system processes can be started by using the ``multiprocess`` object as a context manager, which calls ``start()`` on entry and ``close()`` on exit.

-The process applications read their upstream notification logs when they start, so the unprocessed ``Order.Created`` event is picked up and processed immediately.
+The process applications read their upstream notification logs when they start, so the unprocessed command is picked up and processed immediately.
-Wait for the results by polling the aggregate state.

 .. code:: python

-    import time
+    from eventsourcing.domain.model.decorators import retry

+    @retry(AssertionError, max_attempts=20, wait=0.5)
+    def assert_command_is_done(repository, cmd_id):
+        # Check the command is done.
+        assert repository[cmd_id].is_done

     if __name__ == '__main__':

-        with Orders() as app, Multiprocess(system):
+        with Commands() as commands, Multiprocess(system):

-            retries = 50
-            while not app.repository[order_id].is_reserved:
-                time.sleep(0.1)
-                retries -= 1
-                assert retries, "Failed set order.is_reserved"

-            while retries and not app.repository[order_id].is_paid:
-                time.sleep(0.1)
-                retries -= 1
-                assert retries, "Failed set order.is_paid"
+            assert_command_is_done(commands.repository, cmd_id)

 ..
 Because the orders are created with a second instance of the ``Orders`` process